phammyan530/python-scraping-website-into-mysql/README.md

 <img src="https://github.com/phammyan530/python-scraping-website-into-mysql/blob/main/movie_posters/2022-table.jpg" width="500">

-### II.Using Python to download images from mysql databse
+### Using Python to download images from mysql databse

 - Using Python, connect to imdbtop250 database, read all poster images SRC and download it to local
-- Finish: we have all data and images about Top 250 Movies.
+- Finish: we have data and images about Top 250 Movies.

 <img src="https://github.com/phammyan530/python-scraping-website-into-mysql/blob/main/movie_posters/posters.jpg">